-Our subscriptions are closed for this year.
-Sign up for our email newsletter to find out pricing and pickup locations and when you can subscribe for 2020.
+Our subscriptions are closed for 2019.
+Sign up for our email newsletter to be notified when you can subscribe for 2020.

-A Community Supported Agriculture (CSA) program helps farmers promise to provide you with great food by your pledge of support.
-By signing up for a subscription instead of buying at a farmers market, you help us plan for all the costs and effort involved in raising healthy meat for you.
-That helps us save time and money and, in turn, we can provide you meat at a discount to our market prices.
+Our Community Supported Agriculture (CSA) program helps us plan out our production to provide you with pasture-raised meat throughout the year.
+Planning ahead helps us save time and money and, in turn, we can provide you meat at a discount to our farmers market prices.

 A half pig share is half of a pig.
+Expect 3 or 4 paper grocery bags full of meat, depending on your custom cut choices.
 We’ll do our best to get you heads, tails, and offal if you want them; you get half of everything else.
 We raise the pig and deliver it to the butcher for you.
 Your half pig share is custom cut by an experienced butcher, safely wrapped, and frozen.
 Ordering a half hog share from us provides you a significant discount compared with buying the same cuts of pork at our retail prices or through a CSA.
 Simply processing pork for resale costs us almost twice as much (or more) than it costs you to talk to the butcher directly and get them to custom cut your half pig share.
 There are other savings as well and we can pass those on to you in the form of a substantial discount.
-You, however, will need to find freezer space for 80+ pounds of meat and bones!

 If you plan to pair up with a friend and share a half pig among yourselves, check out our blog entry on sample pork cut plans for a detailed PDF on how to get a half pig cut so you can more easily share it.

 A half pig weighs approximately 100 pounds "hanging" in the cooler after being cleaned of inedible parts.
 Some pork halves may be larger or smaller.
 Our price per pound is based on this hanging weight.